-With a skilled car accident attorney, you may be able to claim back all of your medical expenses.
-This accounts for your past and your future costs.
-This means that if it is likely you will require long term treatment, your attorney will claim for what they believe you will need to cover these costs.
+With a skilled Austin, TX car accident lawyer, you may be able to claim back all of your medical expenses.
+This accounts for your past and future costs.
+This means that if it is likely you will require long-term treatment, your attorney will claim for what they believe you will need to cover these costs.
 To work this out, your attorney may need to speak to medical experts.

 It is really important that you keep a comprehensive record of all your medical expenses and bills.
 When it comes to calculating your damages and evidencing your claims, this will help massively.

 We also recommend keeping a daily diary of how you are feeling, how much pain you are in, and what treatment you have received.